 Additionally, many renovations have the effect of reducing risk on your home.
 Infrastructural upgrades like new wiring, updated plumbing, added support bracing or even new gutters could make insurers more at ease when assessing your home’s risk.
 They will likely reward you with lower premiums as a result.

 Upgrades that are designed to specifically protect against risk should definitely be declared.
 Many companies will give you a rate reduction of several percentage points if you add components like a security system or storm shutters to your house.

 Your belongings are just as large a component of your coverage as your home itself.
 When you buy a new HDTV or a computer, you should contact your insurance agent and ask them to update the policy to include these items.
-Even if you did not purchase the items yourself and received them as a gift, they are still covered by your homeowners insurance.
+Even if you did not purchase the items yourself and received them as a gift, they'e still covered by your homeowners insurance.

 Keep in mind that coverage maxes out at $1,000 for most policies.
 Expensive items like new TVs or furniture sometimes require additional endorsements or "floaters" or "riders" to ensure that they are protected.
 A few other examples include pieces of art, musical instruments and jewelry.